Opendigitalradio/ODR-AudioEnc/README.md

     make
     sudo make install

-If you want to use the JACK and libVLC input, please use
+If you want to use ALSA, JACK and libVLC inputs, please use

-    ./configure --enable-jack --enable-vlc
+    ./configure --enable-alsa --enable-jack --enable-vlc

 * See the possible scenarios below on how to use the tools
 * use *mot-encoder* to encode images into MOT Slideshow